The intrinsic vulnerability of babies and their total dependence on their key care giver

 For additional information and advice visit ICON Cope.

-The Somerset Pre-Birth Workbook – has been produced in collaboration with practitioners from across the Partnership.
+The pre-birth and early years resources have been produced in collaboration with practitioners from across the Partnership.
 The aim of this resource is to support practitioners working with new parents in the pre-birth period.
 There are a range of resources available which practitioners may find useful to consider and complete with families they are working with.

 Building Stronger Families toolkit – Building Stronger Families is Somerset’s reducing parental conflict offer, a DWP funded programme which aims to support parents and carers with their relationship.